Timberbain/simple_nodegres/README.md

 # simple_web
-A docker image for starting a simple web application
+A docker image for starting a simple web application with Node and postgres with postGIS extension

+# Install
+In web/server run
+> npm install

-# TODO
+# Build and run
-- Add npm-modules
+> docker-compose up